itspangler/plaintext-workflow/02_writing/plaintext-workflow.md

 The upshot of word processors like these is the extended functionality they offer.

 The downsides are busyness, opacity, and propriety.
-[Dennis Tenen and Grant Wythoff](http://programminghistorian.org/en/lessons/sustainable-authorship-in-plain-text-using-pandoc-and-markdown#philosophy) have done a good job, I think, of explaining the problems with rich text editors:
+[Dennis Tenen and Grant Wythoff](http://programminghistorian.org/en/lessons/sustainable-authorship-in-plain-text-using-pandoc-and-markdown#philosophy) have done a good job, I think, of summarizing the princniples behind a plain text workflow in comparison to a MS Word workflow:

->When you use MS Word, Google Docs, or Open Office to write documents, what you see is not what you get.
-Beneath the visible layer of words, sentences, and paragraphs lies a complicated layer of code understandable only to machines.
-Because of that hidden layer, your .docx and .pdf files depend on proprietary tools to be rendered correctly.
-Such documents are difficult to search, to print, and to convert into other file formats.
+>*Sustainability*.
+Plain text both ensures transparency and answers the standards of long-term preservation.
+MS Word may go the way of Word Perfect in the future, but plain text will always remain easy to read, catalog, mine, and transform.
+Furthermore, plain text enables easy and powerful versioning of the document, which is useful in collaboration and organizing drafts.
+Your plain text files will be accessible on cell phones, tablets, or, perhaps, on a low-powered terminal in some remote library.
+Plain text is backwards compatible and future-proof.
+Whatever software or hardware comes along next, it will be able to understand your plain text files.
+>
+>*Preference for human-readable formats.* When writing in Word or Google Docs, what you see is not what you get.
+The .doc file contains hidden, automatically-generated formatting characters, creating an obfuscated typesetting layer that is difficult for the user to troubleshoot.
+Something as simple as pasting an image or text from the browser can have unpredictable effects on your document’s formatting.
+>
+>*Separation of form and content.* Writing and formatting at the same time is distracting.
+The idea is to write first, and format later, as close as possible to the time of publication.
+A task like switching from Chicago to MLA formatting should be painless.
+Journal editors who want to save time on needless formatting and copy editing should be able to provide their authors with a formatting template which takes care of the typesetting minutia.
+>
+>*Support for the academic apparatus.* The workflow needs to handle footnotes, figures, international characters, and bibliographies gracefully.
+>
+>*Platform independence.* As the vectors of publication multiply, we need to be able to generate a multiplicity of formats including for slide projection, print, web, and mobile.
+Ideally, we would like to be able to generate the most common formats without breaking bibliographic dependencies.
+Our workflow needs to be portable as well–it would be nice to be able to copy a folder to a thumbdrive and know that it contains everything needed for publication.
+Writing in plain text means you can easily share, edit, and archive your documents in virtually any environment.
+For example, a syllabus written in Markdown can be saved as a PDF, printed as a handout, and converted into HTML for the web, all from the same file.
+Both web and print documents should be published from the same source and look similar, preserving the logical layout of the material.

 Practically, this means that when we write in Word et al., we're often doing tasks that are **not writing**.
-This is not by accident, but by design.
-There are some other
+This is not by accident, but by design; and it's not necessarily a bad thing, but it's something that has become so normalized as to be unrecognizable as a process.

-So, what can you do about it?

-This is where plain text becomes useful.
+The remaining sections will walk you through setting up a plain text writing environment on your computer.
+Don't hesitate to reach out to me if you have questions at any point.

 # 2. Downloading your text editor